iann838/workery/docs/index.md

     -   icon: 🪝
         title: Dependencies instead of complicated middleware.
         details: Run code for preparing variables, authentication, and other tasks before processing a request.
-    -   icon: 🔩
-        title: Adaptable to any JavaScript runtime.
-        details: Adapters are provided for Cloudflare Workers, you may build your own adapters.
 ---